metruzanca/NightTab/README.md

-# New version under construction
+# ⚠️New version under construction⚠️

 # NIGHTTAB
 A neutral new tab page accented with a chosen colour.
 Customise the layout, style, background and bookmarks in nightTab -- a custom start page.